 ATI Pilot Working Group

 QDR is assembling an ATI Pilot Working Group to help us to continue developing this new approach to transparency.
 Working group members – pioneers for this new approach – include authors from various health and social science disciplines who employ multiple analytic approaches, use diverse types of qualitative data, and study different world regions and temporal periods.
 This diversity allows us to identify different ways in which annotation contributes to academic research and publishing.
 The working group also includes reviewers charged with evaluating authors’ use of ATI according to a pre-determined set of criteria; in most cases the reviewers are nominated by participating authors, but are at a different institution from the author whose work they are reviewing.

 Pilot working group members and other interested parties will gather at two workshops.
-The first will take place on February 22 and 23, 2018 in New York City, and the second will be held on September 27 and 28, 2018.
+The first took place on February 22 and 23, 2018 in New York City, and the second will be held in the fall of 2018.
 Workshop participants will discuss their experiences using ATI to annotate their articles, and reading articles that have been annotated using ATI.
 The goal of the workshops is to evaluate all aspects of ATI, identifying the ways in which it enhances scholarship and the challenges employing it presents, and considering how the ATI approach and technology can be further developed.

 The first workshop will focus on articles based on qualitative evidence that were recently published, or are forthcoming, in an academic journal, and that authors retrospectively annotated using ATI.
-The second workshop will be attended by authors who used ATI to annotate manuscripts at the time they were writing them.
-The article reviewers will also attend the workshops.
+The second workshop will focus on manuscripts that authors used ATI to annotate at the time they were writing them.